 More than 36 million people are expected to travel at least 50 miles from home this Labor Day holiday.
 The holiday officially begins Friday afternoon, September 1, 2023, and ends at the end of Labor Day on Monday, September 4.
 Since Chicago is the third most popular Labor Day vacation site, airports, train stations, and highways are expected to be abnormally congested.

 Even without tourists, roads would be busier than usual.
 Local people will be traveling across town for outdoor barbecues with their friends, visits to the Navy Pier for fireworks, or attendance at any of the holiday events taking place in Chicago over the weekend.
-It is just common sense that the more people, more cars and more events there are, the more accidents there will be.
+It is common sense that the more people, cars, and events there are, the more accidents there will be.
 As a police sergeant on the old 1980s television show, “Hill Street Blues” cautioned his officers on every episode, “Hey.
 Let’s be careful out there.”

 Travel Safety Tips